Skip to content

 // Store challenge server-side with a TTL, keyed by userId.

-computeProof(privateKey, password, challenge)
+computeProof(privateKey, challenge)

 Computes a 64-byte Schnorr proof of knowledge of privateKey over a verifier-chosen challenge.